acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 I used a brand of filament from Amazon called "Eryone", and decided on the "Jet Black" colour.
 I set the hot-end to 200 degrees celsius, and my bed to 50 degrees celsius.

 ### Step two: remove the back door(s) and film holder
 Both the rear door and inner door are held in place with a thin rod threaded through the hinge.
 Getting it out is as easy as poking the smallest screwdriver (or even better, a pick) that fits into the topmost hole of the hinge.
 If you're lucky, you should just be able to push out the rod, grab it from the bottom with a pair of pliers, and pull it all the way out.
 If not, you'll need to gently tap the top of your screwdriver (or pick) with a hammer until it peeks out.
 Do this with the rear door first, then the inner door, and set them aside (or toss them in the trash as you won't be needing them again).
+Keep the rods, you'll need at least one of them if you decide to use the grip.

 <div style="text-align:center">
 {% include image-inline.html url="/assets/wr/110/2.jpeg" description="First the back door" %}